Skiing in British Columbia

 For limitless, big mountain skiing head to Kicking Horse mountain resort.
 It is also known as the ‘Champagne Capital of Canada’ and has one of the longest vertical runs in North America.
 If you are looking for more of a challenge then the resort is surrounded by plenty of heli-skiing terrain just waiting to be explored.

-Kimberly is great for everyone with its family friendly atmosphere and beautiful sunny slopes.
+Kimberley is great for everyone with its family friendly atmosphere and beautiful sunny slopes.
 Kimberly Kids Trails is perfect for the little ones wanting to start skiing tree runs or downtown the Kimberly Kids learning area is also great for children just starting off.

 All resorts are individual and all have their own unique qualities.
 From traditional mountain villages to lively après-ski towns with live music and DJs, there is something for everyone at British Columbia.